The New 3 Stooges: Home media

-Several episodes are currently available on VHS and DVD (often in cheap "dollar packages" with the cartoons and live-action sequences being in poor quality) as the majority of the series fell into the public domain.
+Several episodes are currently available on VHS and DVD (often in cheap "dollar packages" with the cartoons and live-action sequences being in poor quality) as the series fell into the public domain.

 Using the original 16mm acetates, Rhino Entertainment issued a restored version in 2002 of 28 live action segments, and 32 of the cartoons over two volumes.
 Each volume contains a Spanish audio option, and Volume one has a near 7 minute retrospective interview with Lee Orgel.
 During it, he mentions only 39 live action segments being produced which added confusion to some claims of there being 40 or 41.

 In 2004, EastWest DVD released a slim case volume of episodes.
 In 2007 and 2008, Mill Creek Entertainment released a number of episodes as part of their Ultimate 150 Cartoon Festival, their Giant 600 Cartoon Collection and their 200 Classic Cartoons – Collector's Edition Label formats.

 On October 15, 2013, Image Madacy Entertainment released The New 3 Stooges: Complete Cartoon Collection on DVD in Region 1 making it the first time a complete set was released.
 The five-disc set features all 156 cartoons and 39 live action sequences on four discs, with the bonus disc being an audio CD by the Stooges which combines tracks from two of their albums.

 On October 17, 2017, Mill Creek Entertainment released all 156 cartoons and 40 live action segments as part of The Three Stooges: The Big Box of Nyuks box set.